Frida Kahlo: Appearances Can Be Deceiving to Premiere to West Coast Audiences at the de Young

 de Young museum

 SAN FRANCISCO – In 1930, Frida Kahlo left Mexico for the first time and traveled to San Francisco.
 This experience was deeply influential, shaping Kahlo’s self-fashioned identity and launching her artistic path.
-In Spring 2020, she returns to San Francisco with the intimate exhibition Frida Kahlo: Appearances Can Be Deceiving at the de Young museum.
+In Fall 2020, she has returned to San Francisco with the intimate exhibition Frida Kahlo: Appearances Can Be Deceiving at the de Young museum.
 Offering a perspective on the iconic artist unknown to most, the exhibition reveals the ways in which politics, gender, disability, and national identity informed Kahlo’s life, art, and multifaceted creativity.
-Making its West Coast premiere, Frida Kahlo: Appearances Can Be Deceiving will feature a selection of Kahlo’s possessions from her lifelong home, La Casa Azul, now the Museo Frida Kahlo in Mexico City.
+Making its West Coast premiere, Frida Kahlo: Appearances Can Be Deceiving features a selection of Kahlo’s possessions from her lifelong home, La Casa Azul, now the Museo Frida Kahlo in Mexico City.
 Locked away following Kahlo’s passing in 1954, these poignant items were unsealed in 2004, fifty years after her death.
-The exhibition will present these personal belongings—including photographs, letters, jewelry, cosmetics, medical corsets, and exceptional garments—alongside 34 of Kahlo’s drawings, paintings, and a lithograph that span Kahlo’s entire adult life.
+The exhibition presents these personal belongings—including photographs, letters, jewelry, cosmetics, medical corsets, and exceptional garments—alongside 34 of Kahlo’s drawings, paintings, and a lithograph that span Kahlo’s entire adult life.

 “Reinforcing our institution's long-standing close ties to Mexico, we are infinitely honored and thrilled to present Frida Kahlo: Appearances Can Be Deceiving at the de Young museum,” states Thomas P. Campbell, Director and CEO of the Fine Arts Museums of San Francisco.
 “The landmark exhibition paints a multifaceted portrait of one of the most innovative artists of the 20th century; whose vivid work provides an important window into Mexican culture, and whose extraordinary persona continues to be a source of inspiration to so many"